Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 # Step 7 - Strandness check
 Verifying library strandness is an important quality-control step in RNA-seq analysis, because different library preparation kits produce reads that originate from either the forward or reverse strand of the original transcript.
 The NEBNext Ultra Directional kit used in this dataset is expected to generate reverse-stranded libraries, but STAR makes it easy to confirm this empirically.
 Each STAR alignment produces a ReadsPerGene.out.tab file containing read counts for unstranded (column 2), forward-strand (column 3), and reverse-strand (column 4) alignments.
 By summing columns 3 and 4 for each sample, we compute the fraction of reads mapping to each strand.
 If the reverse fraction is much higher than the forward fraction, the dataset is reverse-stranded which matches the expected behavior of NEBNext.
 This confirmation ensures that we correctly specify -s 2 (reverse-stranded) in featureCounts and downstream analyses.

+**Q:** If mRNAs are always transcribed from the antisense (template) DNA strand, how is it possible that RNA-seq kits produce “forward-stranded”, “reverse-stranded”, or “unstranded” libraries?

+**A:** Because strandness is not determined by biology — it is determined by the library preparation kit.
+During RNA-seq library prep, several biochemical steps (cDNA synthesis, second-strand digestion, amplification) can preserve, invert, or erase the original strand orientation.

+For example, the NEBNext Ultra Directional kit used in this dataset incorporates dUTP into the second cDNA strand and selectively removes it, causing reads to map in the reverse orientation relative to the gene → a reverse-stranded library (-s 2).
+So even though RNA comes from only one DNA strand, the library prep protocol determines how reads align, not the transcription process itself.

 ```
 cd "$VSC_DATA/Bioinfo_course/MS_microglia_STAR_aligned"